Vegan Moose Tracks Ice Cream

 Serve immediately if you like soft serve style ice cream or transfer the ice cream from the ice cream maker into a quart-sized tupperware and freeze for up to 3 weeks.

 Hint: An alternative if you don’t have an ice cream maker is to pour the ice cream mixture into a bowl and rest that bowl inside a bigger bowl that’s filled with ice.
 You’ll need to constantly stir it with a spatula, and you’ll likely have to restock your ice as it melts, but it works well enough.
-If you’re willing to purchase an ice cream maker on amazon, click on the link in this post (and it helps support this website), or you can usually find used ones at thrift stores for under $10.
+If you’re willing to purchase an ice cream maker on amazon, click on the link in this post (and it helps support this website), or you can usually find them used at thrift stores for under $10.

 ☆☆☆☆☆☆☆☆☆☆